VECTOR

 yes?
 VECTOR/ASPECT[=aspect_ratio] x_expr, y_expr...

 For example, in a typical oceanographic XZ plane plot the vertical (Z) axis is in tens of meters while the horizontal (X) axis is in hundreds of kilometers.
 This means the vertical scale is greatly magnified in comparison to the horizontal.
 The /ASPECT qualifier correspondingly magnifies the vertical component of the vector relative to the horizontal while preserving the length of the vector.
-The magnification factor is documented on the plot.
+The magnification factor is documented on the plot with a label, "Adjustment for differing X/Y scales: vv".

 If no aspect ratio is specified by the user (e.g. VECTOR/ASP with no value), then Ferret will plot the vectors so that the two components' relative sizes shows their ratio.
 (In an XZ plane, then, ocean velocity vectors will nearly always appear horizontal) .